tango-crypto/cardano-wallet-js/README.md

  - listing transactions
  - listing wallets

-Our project aims to provide an easy to use API for programmers, instead of exposing the raw REST structure to you.
+Our project aims to provide an easy to use SDK for programmers, instead of exposing the raw REST structure to you.

 Finally, it helps you to build desktop wallet clients - like [Daedalus](https://daedaluswallet.io/) - with